 Monkeypox is a rare viral infection that usually causes a high temperature (fever) and a body rash that lasts a few weeks.
-It mainly occurs in central and west Africa, but, since May 2022, some cases have been reported in UK, Europe and other international countries.

 The risk of catching monkeypox in Scotland is low.

 Monkeypox is caused by a virus similar to the one that causes smallpox.
 So vaccines designed for smallpox are considered effective against monkeypox.

 The vaccine used in Scotland contains a virus that's been modified so that it cannot grow in the human body.
 This Modifed Vaccinia Ankara (MVA) vaccine is a much safer form of the smallpox vaccine.
 It's not specifically licensed for the prevention of monkeypox in Europe, but it's been used before in the UK against monkeypox.

 Imvanex is the brand name for the Modifed Vaccinia Ankara (MVA) vaccine.

 The vaccine helps the immune system produce antibodies against the smallpox virus.
 This means the body’s natural defence system makes its own protection.

 MVA vaccines do not contain the smallpox virus.
 They cannot spread or cause smallpox.
 The UK Health Security Agency (UKHSA) and the Joint Committee on Vaccination and Immunisation (JCVI) recommend the MVA vaccine to help prevent monkeypox.